 Faculty and Staff

-Emilio Vargas Mena (Halftime), Faculty Advisor and Coordinator of the Global Environmental Issues in Latin America (Fall) and Contemporary Indigenous Peoples in Latin America Seminar (Spring).
+Emilio Vargas Mena, (Halftime), Faculty Advisor and Professor of the Global Environmental Issues in Latin America Seminar (Fall) and Contemporary Indigenous Peoples in Latin America Seminar (Spring).
 He is an Environmental Sociologist, with expertise in teaching, research and outreach on historical, social, cultural and political dimensions of conservation and management of ecosystems and wildlife in Latin America.
 Emilio has an MSc in Sociology from the University of Costa Rica.

-Jessica Clark, Adjunct Faculty, (Part time) Co-Coordinator of the Writing, Research and Documentation Seminar and Faculty Advisor.
+Jessica Clark, Adjunct Faculty (Part time), Professor of the Writing, Research and Documentation Seminar (Fall) and Faculty Advisor.
 She holds a M.S. in English Literature from the University of Costa Rica and has worked as an advertiser, script writer and speech writer.
 She's also a published fiction writer.

-Mia Valdes, Adjunct Faculty (Halftime), Faculty advisor and co-coordinator of the Writing, Research and Documentation Seminar (Fall) and Coordinator of the Writing the College Essay and Globalization in Contemporary World Fiction Seminars (Spring).
+Mia Valdes, Adjunct Faculty (Halftime), Faculty advisor, and Professor of the Writing, Research and Documentation Seminar (Fall) and the Writing the College Essay and Globalization in Contemporary World Fiction Seminars (Spring).
 She holds an M.A. in Latin American Studies from Vanderbilt University and has worked as a reporter and editor in Costa Rica where she has lived for over 25 years.

 Temporary Spanish Professors: A team of professional Spanish teachers who have extensive experience in teaching Spanish as a second language to U.S. university students provide the Spanish language instruction.